juliaseid/pizza_parlor/readme.md

 * The user may substitute an olive oil or white sauce base.
 Olive oil does not change the price; white sauce has an upcharge.

 * Then a user may select toppings.
-The first 3 toppings have a fixed price.
-Additional toppings are broken into price categories.

-*
+The cost for toppings is based on category (basic and premium) and the size of the pizza selected.

+* Once a user has made selections, they press the "Add to Order" button.
+This will open an order display with "Your Order" and "Your Total", as well as a "Confirm Order" button.

+* A user may add multiple pizzas to an order, and each will display as a separate list item, including individual cost.
+The total price will update with each addition.

 ## Setup/Installation Requirements